Immarockerr/assignment2/README.md

+## Description

-## Q2.
+Q2.
 This program reads temperature data from many CSV files stored in the temperatures/ folder (each file is one year).
 It ignores missing values and performs three analyses across all stations and all years:

 **1)** Seasonal Average — average temperature for each Australian season (Summer, Autumn, Winter, Spring).
 Results saved to average_temp.txt.